 Overcoming Barriers and Seeking Help

-If you or someone you love is ready to get help, it’s important to seek out mental health resources that provide evidence-based therapies, comprehensive and compassionate care, and licensed professionals who are highly-trained and skilled in helping first responders.
+If you or someone you love is ready to get help, it’s important to seek out mental health professionals and resources that provide evidence-based therapies, comprehensive and compassionate care, and licensed professionals who are highly-trained and skilled in helping first responders.

 Futures Recovery Healthcare Hero’s Ascent First Responder’s program offers a safe and non-judgmental environment for males and females 18 and over struggling with mental health disorders.
 Here, we address Depressive Disorders, Anxiety Disorders, Personality Disorders, Bipolar and Related Disorders by using clinical, medical and psychiatric interventions and support.
 Our interdisciplinary team approach allows patients to receive holistic services and care.
 Our goal is to help develop and establish a journey of healing and a life worth living.

-Whether you have been on the frontlines of the California wildfires, or are a first responder who is experiencing the dual effects of COVID-19 and local disasters, you are not alone.
+Whether you have been on the frontlines of the California wildfires, or are a first responder who is experiencing the dual effects of COVID-19 pandemic and local disasters, you are not alone.
 Many have walked before you, and many have prevailed with much-needed support.

 With help, you can successfully overcome trauma in whatever forms it takes.
 You can have a life that is fulfilling and happy.